-Dr Christos Gkogkas is a Chancellor’s Fellow at the Patrick Wild Centre and The University of Edinburgh’s Centre for Integrative Physiology.
+Dr Christos Gkogkas is a Chancellor’s Fellow at the Patrick Wild Centre and The University of Edinburgh’s Centre for Discovery Brain Sciences.

 The human brain is like a finely tuned orchestra, which is dependent on trillions of interactions between neurons or nerve cells.
 These interactions are called synaptic connections.
 Synaptic function depends on the synthesis of proteins carrying out various functions.